Police show off Edmonton encampment weapons as officers deliver evictions at 8th 'high-risk' site

 "What does this piece of land mean to them that they gotta come and shuffle us and watch it every day be empty?
 Is it because they're sightseeing?
 Aren't we part of the sightseeing?" he asked.

-Earlier in the day, the Coalition for Justice and Human Rights appealed to the courts to stop the eighth and final eviction because of a turn to colder weather.
+Earlier in the day, the Coalition for Justice and Human Rights appealed to the courts to stop the eighth and final eviction because of a turn to colder weather and a dispute about alternatives for the people in the camps.

+"We believe their approach to determining adequate shelter space is flawed as it does not consider whether there is enough space for all who currently need emergency shelter," a social media post from the coalition said.

+"We urge witnesses to come forward as residents peacefully protest around a firepit…Every single displacement is a violation of treaty rights and our collective commitment to reconciliation."

 Police and city officials insisted there was enough shelter space so the judge did not act on the case, instead deferring a decision until the main injunction application is again heard on Wednesday and Thursday.